-Thermal runaway: when an increase in temperature brings conditions that further increase temperature.
-This then often leads to something failing or blowing up.
+Thermal runaway: when an increase in temperature brings conditions, which further increase temperature.
+The result is often something failing or blowing up.

 “The battery in the equipment experienced thermal runaway.”

-Thermal shock: a change in temperature that causes tension in a material.
+Thermal shock: a change in temperature, which causes tension in a material.

 Thread: a continuous helical ridge made on the inside or outside of a cylinder.
-For example, a threaded nut and a threaded screw.
+For example, a threaded screw.

 “We need to use threaded screws to hold together the equipment.”